A bijection between necklaces and multisets with divisible subset sum

 When $q$ is a prime power, we view the set of necklaces $\Nc$ from the following algebraic perspective.
-Let $\Qc$ be the ring
+Let $\Qc$ be the quotient

-the quotient of the polynomial ring in $X$ over the finite field of order $q$ and the ideal generated by $X^n-1$.
-Note that elements of $\Qc$ correspond to $n$-character strings over an alphabet of size $q$.
+of the polynomial ring over the finite field $\F_q$ of order $q$ in a single variable $X$ by the ideal generated by $X^n - 1$.
+Each element of $\Qc$ corresponds to an $n$-character string over an alphabet of size $q$ by taking its coefficient vector.
 The set $\Nc$ can then be viewed as

 the set of equivalence classes of the relation in $\Qc$ that takes all multiplications by $X$ as equivalent.